-- (a) A Certificate of Need will be required prior to the establishment of a new hospital, replacement of an existing hospital, or expansion of an existing hospital. - (b) The provisions in these Rules do not apply to the following situations: - 1. bed replacements in existing hospital facilities which do expenditure over the applicable dollar threshold; or - 2. changing the physical location of existing beds within an existing facility regardless of cost; provided, howe applicable capital expenditure or equipment dollar threshol review considerations set forth in Ga.
-Comp.
-R. & Regs. r. -R - 3. projects that are otherwise exempt from review pursu - (c) An existing hospital seeking an expansion to be used for new institutional health services, including perinatal services, rehabilitation services, or psychiatric and substance abuse services, must meet the applicable service-specific Rules found in this Chapter and, as a threshold matter, meet the need standards set forth in Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.20 (3)(b)(-3)- but shall not be required to meet the other requirements in Rule-Ga.
-Comp.
-R. & Regs. r.
-4111-2-2-.20. - (d) A hospital that has been approved through the Ceertificate of nNeed process to use a certain number of short-stay hospital beds for long-term acute care ("LTAC") beds shall have such LTAC beds removed from the official inventory of available short-stay beds once the LTAC is certified by Medicare; provided, however, that such beds will revert to the hospital's official inventory of available short-stay beds at any point that the LTAC ceases operation or is no longer certified by Medicare.
-An application to use existing short-stay hospital beds for LTAC beds shall not be subject to the guidelines in Rule-Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.20.
+- (a) A Certificate of Need will be required prior to the establishment of a new hospital, replacement of an existing hospital, or expansion of an existing hospital. - (b) The provisions in these Rules do not apply to the following situations: - 1. bed replacements in existing hospital facilities which do not require a capital or equipment expenditure over the applicable dollar threshold; or - 2. changing the physical location of existing beds within an existing facility regardless of cost; provided, however, that any project in excess of the applicable capital expenditure or equipment dollar threshold must be reviewed in accordance with the review considerations set forth in Rule 111-2-2-.09; or - 3. projects that are otherwise exempt from review pursuant to O.C.G.A. § 31-6-47(a)(15). - (c) An existing hospital seeking an expansion to be used for new institutional health services, including perinatal services, rehabilitation services, or psychiatric and substance abuse services, must meet the applicable service specific Rules found in this Chapter and, as a threshold matter, meet the need standards set forth in 111-2-2-.20(3)(b)3. but shall not be required to meet the other requirements in Rule111-2-2-.20. - (d) A hospital that has been approved through the certificate of need process to use a certain number of short-stay hospital beds for long-term acute care (LTAC) beds shall have such LTAC beds removed from the official inventory of available short-stay beds once the LTAC is certified by Medicare; provided, however, that such beds will revert to the hospital's official inventory of available short-stay beds at any point that the LTAC ceases operation or is no longer certified by Medicare.
+An application to use existing short-stay hospital beds for LTAC beds shall not be subject to the guidelines in Rule 111-2-2-.20. - (2) Definitions.